DavidGandary/Diagnostic-Analysis-using-Python/README.md

 # Diagnostic-Analysis-using-Python
+Licensed under CC BY-NC-ND 4.0.
+View the LICENSE file for details.

 Diagnostic analysis and presenting key insights to address problem faced by NHS( in depth technical report can be found in [01 Project Management](01%20Project%20Management/)

 ## Project description